Dragyn85/PerformanceTestCustomUpdateCalls/README.md

 - Update manager with a List and foreach loop
 - Update manager with a List and for loop

 Each manager updates a set amount of objects, all these updates do is increment an number, for 10 seconds.
-Test Pc Spec's:
+💻Test Pc Spec's:
 CPU: Intel core I9 12600K
 RAM: 64Gb DDR4-3733MHz